theroutercompany/sydradb/docs/docs/development/docs-site.md

 ---
 sidebar_position: 3
+tags:
+  - docs
 ---

 # Documentation site

 This repository’s documentation site is a Docusaurus project rooted at `docs/`.

+See also:

+- [Docusaurus toolbox](./docusaurus-toolbox.md) (built-in features and authoring patterns)
+- [Documentation coverage plan](./documentation-plan.md) (how to document the repo line-by-line)

 ## Local development